thejasvibr/batracker/docs/source/index.rst

 To check out all the stuff being prototyped check it out here - I'm always happy to hear any suggestions/advice!

+#.
+2020-08-23 : The first start-to-end example in place.
+Sound sources, detected, matched and localised in this example.

 .. toctree::
         :maxdepth:4
         :caption: `prototyping zone`